 Full of history, adventure and spectacular sailing, follow the routes of famous pirates across the centuries: Jack Sparrow, Eduardo Villanueva (known as the Pirate Lord of the Adriatic), the Cilician pirates (who captured Caesar in 75 BC), the popular Illyrians in the 3rd century BC, the vikings (from the 8th to the 12 century), the Omis Pirates (of the 12th & 13th centuries) the Barbary corsairs throughout the middle ages, the Buccaneers in the golden age of piracy (1620s to 1720s) and even Chinese pirates in the early 19th century.

-A great family adventure or fun group holiday, we’ll develop an itinerary to match your timeframe – from a week to sail the southern pirate’s coast between Dubrovnik and Split up to 3 to 4 weeks to immerse yourself in a pirate’s life from Dubrovnik to Venice.
+A great family adventure or fun group holiday – from a week to sail the southern pirate’s coast between Dubrovnik and Split up to 3 to 4 weeks to immerse yourself in a pirate’s life from Dubrovnik to Venice.